-Other agents pulled back in the lobby, their guns constantly firing at us.
-They used pause to reload their weapons and find a plan to get out.
+Other agents pulled back into the lobby, their guns constantly firing at us.
+They used to pause to reload their weapons and find a plan to get out.
 Civilians screamed and cried, then Matt walked out from the corner.

 In a move, he persuaded the gunmen to lower their guns and civilians stopped crying.
 Out of nowhere, gunfire broke loose and dropped the assailants on the floor.
 Roy came from behind the Matt, machine gun knocked over his shoulder, a grin under the sunglasses.

 – I just lightened your task. – Roy waved his hand about not even trying to get serious.